ProZincThis page contains information on ProZinc for veterinary use.

 How SuppliedProZinc insulin is supplied as a sterile injectable suspension in 10 mL multidose vials.
 Each mL of ProZinc product contains 40 IU recombinant human insulin.

 Storage Conditions: Store in an upright position under refrigeration at 36-46°F (2-8°C).
 Do not freeze.
 Protect from light.
+Use within 60 days of first puncture.

 Manufactured for: Boehringer Ingelheim Vetmedica, Inc., St. Joseph, MO 64506 U.S.A.